mjbeli/WebDevelopment/VueJS/06-routing/README.md

 methods: {
     navigateToHome(){
         // This push add the route to the stack navigation so it's preserve the behaviour of the
         // back and forward buttons.
+        // this.$router.push('/');
-        this.$router.push('/'); // We also pass an object to push.
+        this.$router.push({ name: 'Home' }); // We can also pass an object to push.
     }
 }
 ```

+The object we can pass to push method is the same that will use to generate dynamic links.
+It can receive path, name and params attributes.

 ### 06.05 Parameters